Mott's law for the v.r.h. random resistor network and for Mott's random walk: Main results concerning universality

 \begin{Remark} The property that the constant $\chi(\rho,\nu)$ appears in all the above asymptotics confirms the validity of the paradigm of critical path analysis (CPA) in our context (see \cite{Ji} for other CPA rigorous results in a different model of transport in disordered media). \end{Remark}

-\section{Main results concerning Universality}
+\section{Main results concerning universality}

-The results presented in this section hold for all dimensions $d\geq 1$.
+The results presented in this section hold for all dimensions $d\geq 1$, but they become effective only for $d\geq 2$.

-\blu{The derivation of the results presented in the previous section holds in good part for generic marked SPPs.
-As the reader will see, in the derivation of the upper and lower bounds in agreement with Mott's law (cf.~Sections \ref{sec_UB} and \ref{sec_LB}), a central role is played by a mechanism of thinning and rescaling which ultimately captures the backbone of filaments in the MA resistor network mainly contributing to the electron transport.
+\rot{The derivation of Theorem~\ref{parataUB} and \ref{parataLB}} holds, \rot{to a large extent,} for generic marked SPPs. \rot{In this derivation (cf.~Sections \ref{sec_UB} and \ref{sec_LB})}, a central role is played by a mechanism of thinning and rescaling which ultimately captures the backbone of filaments in the v.r.h. resistor network mainly contributing to the electron transport.
 This mechanism is described by the marked SPP \eqref{gandhi} in Theorem \ref{paradiso} below, which will frequently appear in the next sections.
-We will give more detail at the end of this section. }